luislopez-dev/Razor-Pages-TDD-CI-Template-for-.NET/README.md

 ### Application

-Defines the application services and coordinates communication between the presentation layer and the business logic.
+<strong>Defines the application services and coordinates communication between the presentation layer and the business logic.</strong>

 These services might be refactored into individual use cases in future updates.